 Who funds the Naz Legacy Foundation?

-There are no significant overheads to run the Foundation as it is a voluntary organisation.
 The costs of running the programmes and events are provided in kind or paid for by generous supporters of the Foundation.
 Recent supporters have included Pears Foundation and DCD Family Trust.

 Filming and Photography